 With surgical abdominal decompression, organ dysfunction may also improve rapidly as most organ dysfunction is seen as sequelae from compression.
 With less tension from the inferior portion, the diaphragmatic excursion can increase leading to improved ventilation and reduction of peak airway pressures.
 Compression of the IVC and circulatory system are relieved, leading to improved cardiac output and ability to wean patients off of vasopressor support.
 Acute kidney injury can be reversed with less compression of the kidneys and ureters.

-Current guildelines which which to be familiar with (as presented by the World Society of the Abdominal Compartment Syndrome) include:
+Current guidelines with which to be familiar (as presented by the World Society of the Abdominal Compartment Syndrome) include:

 2) ACS is defined as a sustained IAP >20 mm Hg associated with organ dysfunction/failure